akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 To create an 1-way association type:
 1. Click on the `Create association type` button
-1. Select the code of the association type you want to create
+1. Fill in the code of the association type you want to create
 1. Click on Save

 The association type has now been created and the edit page is displayed.